inverted-ai/invertedai/carla/README.md

 ## TODO:

+- [ ] Change the naming convention of the maps, carla:town03:roundabout
+- [x] Complete and move static data to a JSON file
+  - [x] roi_center of each scene
-- [ ] Complete and move static data (roi_center of each scene, Ego spawn location of for each scene) to a YML file
+  - [ ] Ego spawn location of for each scene
+- [ ] Calculate infractions
 - [ ] Handoff the NPCs inside and outside roi to iai-drive and caral traffic-manager
-- [ ] Calculate infractions

 ## development